 Bezos envisioned the platform offering anyone, including college kids, tools that they could use to start a new company.
 This is still the idea people have of AWS.
 But it’s also taking over the world with a host of other services.

 Why is AWS Successful?

 AWS has steadily grown to become a critical component of the Amazon business portfolio.
-In the last quarter of 2020, AWS brought in a revenue of over $13 billion, accounting for over 63 percent of Amazon’s operating profits for the year.
+In the last quarter of 2020, it has brought in a revenue of over $13 billion, accounting for over 63 percent of Amazon’s operating profits for the year.

 The steady growth of 30 percent over the last few quarters makes AWS the frontrunner to other cloud computing platforms such as Microsoft Azure.
-So, what makes AWS so lucrative and successful for Amazon?
+So, what makes Amazon Web Services so lucrative and successful for Amazon?